BrandonXLF/nimble/README.md

 <img src="/src/icon/icon.png" width="100">

-Burrow is an HTML, markdown, and SVG viewer and code editor built on Electron.
-It aims to provide a quick way to switch between viewing, editing, and debugging files.
+Burrow is an HTML, markdown, and SVG viewer, code editor, and debugger built with Electron.
+It allows you to easily burrow into markup files by providing a quick way to switch between viewing, editing, and debugging files.

 ## Screenshot